flyinacres/Guitar-Tab-MCP/README.md

 ---

-**Note:** This tool is designed for educational and practice purposes.
-For professional music notation, consider dedicated music notation software.
+**Note:** This tool supports both educational use and professional songwriting workflows.
+The parts system makes it ideal for complete song arrangement and structure planning.